 "RightScale can also help with services to get your marketing campaign launched on time," Weins said.
 "We're offering some new services packages specifically for people who are doing campaigns and marketing initiatives.
 The goal is to assist organizations through the whole process, from the plan phase through develop, launch, monitoring and support."

-If you’d like more information on the expertise RightScale can provide to help you plan for and manage cloud technology to support successful digital advertising and marketing campaigns, request a RightScale demo.
+If you’d like more information on the expertise RightScale can provide to help you plan for and manage cloud technology to support successful digital advertising and marketing campaigns, contact us.